-How to work with Object Viewer
+Work with Object Viewer

 Object Viewer is a visual tool that provides detailed information about database objects, such as databases, tables, views, stored procedures, triggers, indexes, and constraints.
 It lets you view and manage object properties, dependencies, and related details without opening a separate editor.
+The tool also lets you view DDL statements and edit data.

-Key features of Object Viewer in dbForge Studio:
+Key features of Object Viewer:

 Open Object Viewer